will Here are 3 enjoyable ways to introduce homeschool high schoolers to Philosophy and why you should.

 - Also, more quickly recognize misguided information in social media

 - Make better decisions for themselves

 - Vote more responsibly when the time comes

 - Become world changers, themselves

 Besides this, adolescents are at the age where they need to ask big questions and wrestle with ideas.
-It is part of brain development called *metacognition*.
-Questioning and thinking is a teenage *itch* that can be scratched by studying Philosophy.
+This is a natural part of human development called “metacognition”.
+As part of learning while growing, they have a natural questioning and thinking which is a teenage *itch* that can be scratched by studying Philosophy.

 Thus, it is wise to teach teens to be wise idea-recognizers and thinkers.
 Philosophy is the love of wisdom.
 Wisdom is a wise thing to study AND philosophy doesn’t need to be boring or intimidating.
 It CAN be accessible and useful for homeschool high schoolers.